I write this sitting in a traffic lane on James Street North, 9pm, on a nice summer night.

 Deno's Deli & Burgers was my go-to breakfast and lunch spot, it struggled as the street struggled.
 Rare is the weekend when I don't wish my favourite greasy soup hadn't closed in the days just prior to James present revival.

 I went off to Winnipeg in 2004, missing the opening of Dave Kuruc's Mixed Media store in 2005.
-What a crazy idea it seemed at the time, I thought the East Hamilton Sir Winston Churchill Secondary School graduate was proving why Glendale was the better higher.
+What a crazy idea it seemed at the time, I thought the East Hamilton Sir Winston Churchill Secondary School graduate was proving why Glendale was the better high school.

 I sit here tonight, and my mind wonders, what will James Street look like in 10 years?